solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/README.md

 ## Proposal Generic Contract

-At its core, the FPS features a **Proposal Contract**.
-This contract defines [proposal-functions](proposal-functions.md), customizable by the protocol utilizing FPS.
-The `run` function serve as the entry point to execute a proposal.
+At its core, the FPS features a [Proposal.sol](../../../src/proposals/Proposal.sol) This contract defines [functions](proposal-functions.md) that can be overridden to adapt to specific governance architectures.
+The `run` function serves as the entry point to execute a proposal using `forge script`.

 ## Governance Specific Contracts

-FPS accommodates different Governance types (e.g., Timelock, Multisig, Governor Bravo) through specialized contracts.
-These Governance Specific Contracts inherit from the Proposal Contract, tailoring their functions to unique governance requirements.
+FPS supports different Governance types (e.g., Timelock, Multisig, Governor Bravo, Governor OZ), through proposal contracts types inheriting from [Proposal.sol](../../../src/proposals/Proposal.sol), customizing their functions to unique governance requirements.
+New proposal types can be included to support different governance contracts.

 ## Proposal Specific Contract

 Protocols using FPS must create their own Proposal Specific Contracts, conforming to FPS standards.
 These contracts override functions relevant to the particular proposal, such as `deploy()` and `afterDeployMock()` for proposals involving new contract deployments.
 For more details, refer to [proposal functions](proposal-functions.md).

-## Post Proposal Check

-Protocols should implement a [Post Proposal Check](https://github.com/solidity-labs-io/fps-example-repo/tree/main/test/bravo/BravoPostProposalCheck.sol) contract.
-This contract is tasked with deploying Proposal instances and invoking `proposal.run()` for simulation purposes.
-Integration tests should inherit from `Post Proposal Check`.

 {% content-ref url="proposal-functions.md" %}
 [proposal-functions.md](proposal-functions.md)